projectara/greybus-spec/source/special.rst

    =======  ======================     =========   ========   ==============================
    Offset   Field                      Size        Value      Description
    =======  ======================     =========   ========   ==============================
+   0        status                     1           Number     :ref:`svc-protocol-op-status`
-   0        pwr_change_result_code     1           Number     |unipro| PowerChangeResultCode
+   1        pwr_change_result_code     1           Number     |unipro| PowerChangeResultCode
    =======  ======================     =========   ========   ==============================

 ..

-The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:
+If the status field in the Operation response payload as described in Table :num:`table-svc-interface-set-power-mode-response` is not GB_SVC_OP_SUCCESS, the value in the pwr_change_result_code field of the Response payload is undefined and shall be ignored.
+The SVC shall return the following errors in the status field of the Operation Response payload depending on the sub-state values of the :ref:`Interface State <hardware-model-interface-states>` with Interface ID given by intf_id in the Request payload:

 - If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.